tsheeran1/Inst-RPI-in-VirtualBox-Mac/README.md

         Usable:       true
         Why unusable:
         ```
+####  Congratulations.
+Don't you feel accomplished?
+(I sure as hell do!)
+In our next episodes I will cover:

 2. Download Raspberry Pi desktop from RaspberryPi.org
 3. Create Virtual Box with debian raspberry pi desktop